wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (b) For the purposes of Article 14(3)(a) and (b), ""the fee prescribed under Article 4(2)"" means the designation fee part of the international fee (Rule 15.1(ii)) and, where required, the late payment fee (Rule 16_bis_.2).

-### Rule 28 Defects Noted by the International Bureau
+### Rule 28---Defects Noted by the International Bureau

 ##### 28.1 Note on Certain Defects